juangriffin121/ObsidianVault/Programing/sklearn/Support vector machine.md

 #### Hard margin
 $$argmin_{w,b} (w^Tw) $$
 constrained by:
-$$y_{true}^i(w^Tx^i+b) >= 1$$ for i in range(len(instances))
+$$y_{true}^i(w^Tx^i+b) >= 1$$
+for i in range(len(instances))
+Where ytrue_i is the category of the ith instance, its either -1 or 1

 #### Soft margin
-To get the soft margin objective, we need to introduce a slack variable ζ (i) ≥ 0 for each instance:3 ζ (i) measures how much the i th instance is allowed to violate the margin.
+To get the soft margin objective, we need to introduce a slack variable ζ (i) ≥ 0 for each instance: ζ (i) measures how much the i th instance is allowed to violate the margin.
 We now have two conflicting objectives: make the slack variables as small as possible to reduce the margin violations, and make ½ w⊺ w as small as possible to increase the margin.
 This is where the C hyperparameter comes in: it allows us to define the trade-off between these two objectives.
 This gives us the constrained optimization problem
 $$argmin_{w,b} (\frac12w^Tw + C \sum_i \zeta^i) $$
 constrained by:
 $$y_{true}^i(w^Tx^i+b) >= 1 - \zeta^i$$ for i in range(len(instances))